mnopqr1/AoC2023/README.md

 p1 + t1 (v1 - **w**) = p2 + t2 (v2 - **w**)

 which is possible now since you know p1, v1, p2, v2, and also **w**.

+## Day 23 (on Day 30)

+A depth-first search with (for part 2) a condensed graph, because only the branch points matter.
+With `pypy3` this takes 46 seconds on my machine to run so optimizations are probably possible, but at this point I'm happy to just take a star...
+Two to go...